-15% off your first order*.

 The FEI has set up two anti-doping programs: one for humans (which follows the rules of the World Anti-Doping Agency) and one for horses.
 For horses, the list of substances banned by the FEI is divided into two categories.
 Prohibited substances and controlled drugs are treated differently.
 The second category includes substances used in medicine - and therefore prescribed by a veterinarian - but which the FEI does not authorize in competition.
 In the case of Samurai du Thot, this category applies.
 Firocoxib is a non-steroidal anti-inflammatory, like Phenylbutazone (bute) for example.
 To name but one, Acetominophen (paracetamol) is a prohibited substance.

-Permitted substances include most antibiotics and antiparasitics, as well as vaccines.
-To avoid problems, competition riders and their entourage should be aware of this list and the regulations.
+Authorized substances include most antibiotics and anti-parasitics, as well as vaccines.
+To avoid any problems, competition riders and their entourage must be familiar with this list and the regulations.

 "Always be fully aware of what you are administering to a horse and when you are doing it" - FEI

-In some cases, but only with the agreement of the FEI Official Veterinarian, it may be possible to administer medication to a horse before or during a competition.
-In the case of a doping test, the procedure is always the same.
-The rider (and potentially his team) may face sanctions, such as a fine and/or a period of suspension.
-In addition, as we have seen in the German case, the rider's results and placings for the competition in question are cancelled.
+In certain cases, but only with the agreement of the FEI's official veterinarian, it may be possible to administer medication to a horse before or during a competition.
+In the event of a doping test, the procedure is always the same.
+The rider (and potentially his team) may incur sanctions, such as a fine and/or a period of suspension.
+What's more, as we saw in the case of Germany, the rider's results and rankings for the competition in question are cancelled.

-Equestrian sport is said to be the 10th sport in terms of doping-related sanctions (1).
-Although doping is mainly talked about in the world of racing or endurance, it is a reality that affects all disciplines.
-Today, tests are more and more frequent for equestrian sports as the level of competition increases, and they are systematic for high level and horse racing.
-Furthermore, these horses are likely to be tested throughout their career, whether they are in competition/racing or not.
+Equestrian sport ranks 10th in terms of doping-related sanctions (1).
+Although doping is mostly talked about in the world of racing and endurance, it is a reality that affects all disciplines.
+Today, doping tests are increasingly frequent in equestrian sports, as the level of competition rises, and they are systematic in top-level racing and horseracing.
+What's more, these horses are likely to be inspected throughout their career, whether they are competing or not.

-The FEI warns riders that " the use of dietary supplements, herbal medicines or similar products on a horse is at the athlete's own risk.
-The utmost caution is recommended.
+The FEI warns riders: " the use of dietary supplements, phytotherapy or similar products on a horse is at the athlete's own risk.
+Extreme caution is recommended ".

-Before giving your horse any medication, it is important that you know exactly what effect it will have.
-It is wise not to self-medicate and always rely on veterinary advice, especially for sport horses.
-It is also advisable to store products in a safe place, to observe hygiene rules (use gloves, a new syringe, etc.) and to keep a record of prescribed medication.
+Before giving your horse any medication, it's important to know exactly what effect it will have.
+It's wise to avoid self-medication and always seek veterinary advice, especially for sport horses.
+Keeping products in a safe place, observing hygiene rules (using gloves, a new syringe, etc.) and keeping a record of prescribed medication is also advisable.

-At a show, and especially at high level competitions, use your own equipment, and always keep an eye on your horse if possible, to limit the risk of him ingesting something questionable.
+At a show, and especially at high-level competitions, use your own equipment, and always keep an eye on your horse if possible, to limit the risk of him ingesting something dubious.

 Finally, always choose your horse's feed carefully.
-Take quality feed, checking the composition of the feed, and store it in a safe, closed area to avoid contact with unwanted substances.
+Take quality feed, checking its composition, and store it in a healthy, closed area to avoid contact with undesirable substances.
 This is particularly important for supplements, which are not always scientifically tested.
-Also beware of misleading advertisements or "natural product" labels, which do not guarantee the safety of the product.
+Beware, too, of misleading advertising or "natural product" labels, which are no guarantee of the product's safety.

 See you soon for a new article,